OperaVaria/unit-converter-web/docs/README.md

 and their addition is continuous.
 All modern metric and relevant Anglo-American units are present for reference.

 The contents of the database is accessible separately in the "database" folder in either sqlite, csv, or json formats.

+The Ancient Greek words were transliterated following the ALA-LC romanization standard.

 ## Technical background